Lhuckaz/argocd-rollback/README.md

 # argocd-rollback

 A minimal ArgoCD + Helm demo that uses `$ARGOCD_APP_REVISION` to ensure safe and accurate rollbacks.
+Lets go.

 ## How it works